Wine glass icon

 Chateau Haut Brion

 The vineyard is planted to 40% Cabernet Sauvignon, 37% Merlot and 18% Cabernet Franc.
-Production is smaller than at the other First Growth Wines, totalling about 20,000 cases, shared between the Grand Vin and a second wine, formerly called Bahans-Haut-Brion but changed in 2007 to Clarence de Haut-Brion in recognition of Clarence Dillon the winemaker responsible for its resurgence.
+Production is smaller than the other First Growth Wines, totalling about 20,000 cases, shared between the Grand Vin and a second wine formerly called Bahans-Haut-Brion but changed in 2007 to Clarence de Haut-Brion, in recognition of Clarence Dillon's responsibility for its resurgence.

 Fermentation of the red wines takes place in stainless steel vats, after which the wine will spend 22 months, sometimes more, in new oak barrels before being bottled unfiltered.